reedthorngag/programming_lang_first_attempt/readMe.md

 features:
-  * default initilize to zero like any sane person would make a sane language do (maybe keyword to explicitly exclude variables)
+  * default initilize to zero like any sane person would make a sane language do (maybe keyword to explicitly exclude variables, or just make the compiler optimize it out when possible/detectable)

 ```